Elementary Education

 • ENG 104 Composition II: Critical Writing

-• Mathematics Four credits to include college algebra (MTH 150) or higher
+• Mathematics - Four credits to include College Algebra or higher

 • MUS 315 Elementary School Music Methods